chefs cutting vegetables on cutting board

 “You cannot mandate productivity, you must provide the tools to let people become their best.” – Steve Jobs.

-Although Steve Jobs was famous for his work in the tech industry, his words apply to any role in any industry.
+Although Steve Jobs was famous for his work in the tech industry, his words apply to any role in any sector.
 For food handlers, those tools happen to include knives, cutting boards and aprons.

 Whether you're considering a career in the food industry or you're already a certified food handler looking to up your game, having the right tools and equipment is essential.
 In this comprehensive guide, we'll highlight seven must-have tools and equipment that every food handler should have at their disposal.